open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 After its above a set threshold, it will continue the patrolling task until canceled by the user application (i.e. joystick button for demonstration purposes).
 After which, the robot will also automatically dock with the charger and wait for its next instruction for a full closed-loop behavior.

-TODO show raoute graph / map of the space

 Because Visual SLAM has difficulty localizing a robot too far from poses taken during the feature map generation phase, this Route Server is a perfect pairing of technologies as long as the mapping session is similarly representative of the later graph traversals.

 The demonstration was completed using the same instructions above for the initial mapping phase and larger task execution with vision-based navigation & localization.